-Susan Griffin is an author celebrated for her feminist views on the entwined fate of women, the destruction of nature, and the ravages of war.
-Her more than nineteen books of prose include A Chorus of Stones: The Private Life of War and What Her Body Thought: A Journey into the Shadows, and her several collections of poetry include Bending Home: Selected and New Poems, 1967–1998.
+Susan Griffin (1943–2025) was celebrated for her feminist views on the entwined fate of women, the destruction of nature, and the ravages of war.
+Her numerous books of prose include A Chorus of Stones: The Private Life of War and What Her Body Thought: A Journey into the Shadows, and her several poetry collections include Bending Home: Selected and New Poems, 1967–1998.
 Among her many awards is an Emmy for the play Voices.
-Griffin lives in the hills of Berkeley, California.

 Unremembered Country